maartenpaauw/model-states-for-filament-docs/README.md

 #### Publishing

-The package offers English and Dutch translations.
+The plug-in offers English and Dutch translations.
 You can publish the language files if needed:

 ```shell
 php artisan vendor:publish --tag="model-states-for-filament-translations"